Last reviewed by Robert Prime — May 2026

 For most UK self-publishers, Canva is the starting point because of ease and template library.
 However, serious authors who want print-ready covers with perfect bleed and spine control should consider GIMP or invest in professional help.
 Free tools can take you part of the way, but they aren’t magic.

-“Free” tools don’t mean zero cost when you factor in time, quality, and ancillary expenses.
+“Free” tools don’t mean zero cost when you factor in time expenses.

 | Cost Item | Typical UK Price (£) | Notes |